IndaPlus25/task-7-yea/README.md

 Write a method in your RandomTester class called `throwDice` that returns a random number between 1 and 6 (inclusive).

-#### Exercise 5.18 (6.18)
+#### Exercise 5.17 + 5.18 (6.17 + 6.18)
-Extend your `getResponse` method so that it uses an ArrayList to store an arbitrary number of responses and randomly returns one of them.

-> **Assistant's note:** Your task is to write a method called `getResponse`
-> that randomly returns a string from an `ArrayList` of strings.
-This is really
-> all you need to know, but you can look at 5/6.17 for context.
+Write a method called `getResponse` that randomly returns a string from a collection of strings.
+You can add an `ArrayList<String>` as a field `words` to your RandomTester class and fill it with a few strings of your choosing.
+The `getResponse` will randomly returns one of these strings when called.

 #### Exercise 5.20 (6.20)
 Add a method `randInRangeMinMax` to your RandomTester class that takes two